-You'd better put on your walking shoes because seeing the best of Toronto in a day means covering a lot of territory.
-This itinerary explores the city's most famous attractions, including the ones everyone back home will ask you about (like the CN Tower).
-It's a downtown walk that will take you from the city's highest point to highlights along the waterfront, from the commercial core to a handful of lofty public buildings.
+You'd better put on your walking shoes: Seeing the best of Toronto in a day means covering a lot of territory.
+This itinerary explores the city's colonial origins before whisking you up to Toronto's highest point (the CN Tower).
+You'll then follow the waterfront to Old Town.
 Take comfort: There is plenty of refreshing green space along the way.

-This is the domed stadium formerly known as SkyDome.
-The formal tour is for sports fans only; otherwise, just idly appreciate the massive statues of cheering (and jeering) spectators on the facade.
-If you want to see the Toronto Blue Jays play ball (or the Toronto Argonauts play football, Canadian-style), come back later in the day.
+The domed multi-use stadium formerly known as the SkyDome is the home of MLB's Toronto Blue Jays.
+The formal tour is for sports fans only; otherwise, just idly appreciate Michael Snow’s massive statues of cheering (and jeering) spectators on the facade.
+If you want to see a Blue Jays game, come back later in the day.

-One nice thing about walking back to the downtown core this way is that you can cross through the Air Canada Centre, which is a lot more pleasant than the other busy and often traffic-congested options.
-This sports complex is home to both the Raptors basketball team and the Maple Leafs hockey team, but it also hosts blockbuster music concerts; you'll see photographs of some of the acts as you walk through the passageway.
-When you think sports center, fine food probably isn't the first thing that comes to mind.
-But this place prides itself on a range of tempting goods, including three fine-dining rooms, a wine cellar of more than 600 labels, and one of the country's top sommeliers.
-The vast kitchen feeds the teams, too.
-For a casual bite, there are dozens of concessions onsite, including beer and customized hot dogs at Burkie's Dog House.
-The Air Canada Club is the most luxurious of the three restaurants.
+One nice thing about walking back to the downtown core this way is that you can cross through the Scotiabank Arena, a much more pleasant alternative to other busy and often traffic-congested routes.
+This sports complex is not only home to both the Raptors basketball team and the Maple Leafs hockey team, but it also hosts blockbuster music concerts; check out the photos of some of the famous acts who've played here as you walk through the passageway.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.